He Loves Me… He Loves Me Not

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping He Loves Me… He Loves Me Not against these established plot points, we can identify how Laetitia Colombani utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish He Loves Me… He Loves Me Not within the drama genre.

 Comparative Analysis